|

 sardines come from two big bays, Yera and

 Kaloni.
-Erressos is the birthplace of Sapho.
+Skala Erressos is the birthplace of Sappho.

 It's one of the best beaches in the world